-- · Actively promote cooperation and collaboration of talent between functions, channels and operating divisions. - Utilize the Snap-on Leadership Development Process to enhance internal bench strength, further CEO succession planning and ensure that both strong capabilities and high-potential candidates are distributed across each strategic runway for growth and each primary geography.
-Build on diversity progress within the framework established by the National Association of Manufacturers. - Ensure competitive benefits are distributed throughout the organization and that regulatory developments in the benefits arena are implemented appropriately. - Continue to strengthen the Snap-on Value Creation culture across the organization, including safety, quality, customer connection, innovation and RCI, and cultivate further focus on sustainability efforts around ESG matters.
+- Actively promote cooperation and collaboration of talent between functions, channels and operating divisions. - Utilize the Snap-on Leadership Development Process to enhance internal bench strength, further CEO succession planning and ensure that both strong capabilities and high-potential candidates are distributed across each strategic runway for growth and each primary geography.
+Participate in the National Association of Manufacturers Pledge for Action on diversity.
+Partner with national and local organizations to enhance technical education and career opportunities for diverse populations.

+- Ensure competitive benefits are distributed throughout the organization and that regulatory developments in the benefits arena are implemented appropriately. - Continue to strengthen the Snap-on Value Creation culture across the organization, including safety, quality, customer connection, innovation and RCI, and cultivate further focus on sustainability efforts around ESG matters.

-After review, the Committee approved a payout of 137.5% for Mr. Banerjee's personal strategic business goals.
+After review, the Committee approved a payout of 135.0% for Mr. Banerjee's personal strategic business goals.